tinloaf/ygg/BENCHMARKING.md

 	* --experiment_size: The number of times that the operation to be benchmarked should be executed on the initially generated tree.
 Note that for some operations (delete, erase), it does not make sense to set experiment_size larger than base_size.
 	* --filter: Allows to specify a regular expression on the 'benchmark name' field to filter benchmarks.

-So, for example, running `--base_size 1024 --doublings 3 --seed_start 42 --seed_count 2` would execute each bechmark eight times: For tree sizes of 1024, 2048, 4096 and 8192, each with the seeds 42 and 43.
+So, for example, running `--base_size 1024 --doublings 3 --seed_start 42 --seed_count 2` would execute each benchmark eight times: For tree sizes of 1024, 2048, 4096 and 8192, each with the seeds 42 and 43.

 Troubleshooting